Home Page Image

 If we receive a grant, what type of reporting is required?

-The Foundation trys to keep reporting as simple as possible.
-For most grants a copy of annual Federal or California information returns is all that is requested.
-If it is a matching grant, the Foundation will request a report on the source of funds used to match the grant.
-There may be times when other reporting requirement may be necessary.
-Any such additional reporting requirements will be stated clearly in the letter that provides notification of the grants approval.
+The Foundation tries to keep reporting as simple as possible.
+Generally we request a brief letter at the end of the grant period describing how the funds were spent and any results the grantee wishes to highlight.
+If it is a matching grant the Foundation will request a report on the source of funds used to match the grant.
+There may be times when other reporting requirements are necessary; any additional reporting requirements will be stated clearly in the letter that provides notification of grant approval.